Monkey (zodiac)

-The monkey (猴) is the ninth of the 12-year cycle of animals which appear in the Chinese zodiac related to the Chinese calendar.
+The monkey (猴) is the ninth animal in the 12-year cycle of Chinese zodiac, which is part of the traditional Chinese calendar.
 The year of the monkey is associated with the Earthly Branch symbol 申.

 Years and the five elements

 People born within these date ranges can be said to have been born in the "year of the monkey", while bearing the following elemental sign: